• Skip to primary navigation

 It makes a difference in preventing the crust from shrinking while baking.
 You are relaxing the dough.
 If you try to unroll it while it is cold, it stretches the dough and it make shrink in the oven.

-Circle of pie dough on wooden cutting board with wooden rolling pin
+round pie dough on cutting board with rolling pin beside it.

 Fit the refrigerated pie crust into the bottom of a 9-inch pie plate.
 Don't press the crust too firmly or it will stick.
 Don't stretch and pull it either.
 Place it in the refrigerator while you combine the filling.

-Sugar and cornstarch in a white bowl with mixing beater next to it on marble surface
+Sugar and cornstarch in a white bowl with whisk next to it.

 I prefer cornstarch to flour because flour tends to become pasty with delicate fruit like strawberries.
 Cornstarch cooks up clear so the pretty fruit can show off its color!